Tips for Creating Your Classroom Cleaning Plan

 This fall will be challenging, and perhaps a bit scary for everyone.
 You will be performing a nearly impossible task in many ways.
 If your school asks you to be in the classroom and you are able to, THANK YOU for doing it.
 Thank you for providing the chance for musical expression in a time when students need it more than ever.

 Krista Hart is a former music educator with a passion for choral music.
 She taught middle school music and spent nearly a decade assisting directors in choosing literature at Senseney Music.
-She is the author of two books with Alfred Music: Music-Go-Round and A Music Teacher's Gratitude Journal.View Author Page
+She is the author of the books Music-Go-Round, A Music Teacher's Gratitude Journal, and The Mindful Music Classroom.View Author Page

 Want More?
 Don't miss a beat!